jeffacce/dataset_utilities/README.md

 ```

 #### Table name
-Set the upload table name for `bcp` upload.
-If you specified `'overwrite_table'` in the main program, the script will look at your dataframe column by column, determine the data type and the variable length required, and send an optimized `CREATE TABLE` command to the SQL server to create your table.
+Set the upload table name.
+If you specified `'overwrite_table'` in the main program, the script will look at your dataframe column by column, determine the data type and the variable length required, and send a `CREATE TABLE` command to the SQL server to create your table.
 ```yaml
 # ./config/my_dataset.yml
 table: full_year_sales